 Leather dog collars are stereotypically very expensive and very high-quality.
-However, with the market today, this isn’t always the case.
+However, with the market today, this is not always the case.
 They can be found for very low prices and they are not necessarily as durable and high-quality as they used to be.

 For this reason, we highly recommend being careful about purchasing leather dog collars.
-Just because it’s made out of leather does not mean it’s good quality.
-Therefore, you’ll need to do plenty of research before you decide on what collar you want to purchase.
+Just because it is made out of leather does not mean it’s good quality.
+Therefore, you will need to do plenty of research before you decide on what collar you want to purchase.

 Our reviews below should provide you with plenty of options to choose from.